AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Custom software for biotech companies, CROs, and research organisations whose laboratory workflows, data volumes, and regulatory obligations require more than generic LIMS platforms or spreadsheet-based tracking can deliver.

-Built with regulatory compliance designed in from the start -- audit trails, electronic signatures, data integrity controls, and the validation documentation FDA and EMA inspectors expect -- not retrofitted after the platform is built.
+Regulatory compliance is designed in from the start: audit trails, electronic signatures, data integrity controls, and the validation documentation FDA and EMA inspectors expect.
+Not retrofitted after the platform is built.

 LIMS with sample lifecycle management, instrument integration, and audit-ready data capture